emilgoldsmith/stylelint-custom-processor-loader/README.md

 ### Stylelint Config

-As of this early stage stylelint config is loaded only be the default method of `stylelint` as seen in [their documentation](https://stylelint.io/user-guide/configuration/#loading-the-configuration-object).
-The recommended way is creating a `.stylelintrc` file in the root of your project.
+Stylelint config can be added as a file in the default way as seen in [Stylelint's documentation](https://stylelint.io/user-guide/configuration/#loading-the-configuration-object).
+The recommended way is creating a `.stylelintrc` file in the root of your project, but if you want to use a custom file path you can also use the [configPath](https://github.com/emilgoldsmith/stylelint-custom-processor-loader/blob/master/README.md#configPath) option.

 ### Webpack Config